10 Japanese architects who changed the face of this art

 10 architectes Japonais qui ont changé le visage de cet art

-Japan, land of the rising sun is a fascinating country where old meets new.
-It adheres to its traditions and its roots while allowing innovation and new trends.
-Today, Japanese architects play a vital role in setting global architectural trends.
-Many historical and contemporary architectural structures are now popular tourist destinations and spaces, which have not failed to fascinate the world.
+Japan, the land of the rising sun, is a fascinating country where the old meets the new.
+It adheres to its traditions and roots while allowing innovation and new trends.
+Today, Japanese architects play a key role in creating global architectural trends.
+Many historical and contemporary architectural structures are now tourist destinations and highly sought-after spaces, which has fascinated the whole world.

 Here is a list of Japanese people who changed the face of architecture.
-Hang on!
+Hold on tight!

-figurine-t-labLove design and Japan?
-I invite you to consult our collection of handmade wooden decoration straight from Japan.
-T-lab animals are in line minimalist and elegant Japanese design.
+figurine-t-labDesign and Japan enthusiast?
+I invite you to check out our handmade wooden decoration collection straight from Japan.
+The T-lab animals follow the minimalist and elegant line of Japanese design.

-Japanese architect Kenzo Tange was born in Osaka, Japan on September 4, 1913.
-He was university professor and one of the main architects of the Metabolism movement in the 1960s.
+The Japanese architect Kenzo Tange was born in Osaka, Japan, on September 4, 1913.
+He was a university professor and one of the leading architects of the Metabolism movement in the 1960s.
 Tange is one of the most famous architects of the 20th century.
-He has incorporated traditional and modern architectural styles into his designs and has participated in various projects around the world.
-In 1987 he became the first Japanese architect to receive the coveted Pritzker Architecture Prize.
-At the 1960 World Design Conference, Tange presented one of his most famous projects, a concept for a floating city in Tokyo Bay.
-His son, Paul Noritaka, was named president of Kenzo Tange Associates in 1997, and in 2002 he founded Tange Associates.
+He incorporated traditional and modern architectural styles in his creations and participated in various projects worldwide.
+In 1987, he became the first Japanese architect to receive the prestigious Pritzker Architecture Prize.
+At the 1960 World Design Conference, Tange presented one of his most famous projects, a floating city concept in Tokyo Bay.
+His son, Paul Noritaka, was named president of Kenzo Tange Associates in 1997, and in 2002, he founded Tange Associates.

 2.Tadao Ando